-Rod Brouhard is a paramedic, journalist, educator and advocate for emergency medical service providers and patients.
+Rod Brouhard is a paramedic, journalist, researcher, educator and advocate for emergency medical service providers and patients.
 He started as a volunteer firefighter in 1987 and fell in love with emergency medical services.
-Rod's been viewing life through the flashing glow of emergency lights since 1988, and he doesn't plan to stop anytime soon.
+Rod's been viewing life through the flashing glow of emergency lights ever since, and he doesn't plan to stop anytime soon.

 Read more about Rod on his Google profile: Rod Brouhard

-Besides being a full-time paramedic, Rod is working on a groundbreaking, multi-center study in healthcare education for the American Heart Association in California and Texas.
-He just completed his first book, Life's Little Emergencies: A Handbook for Active Independant Seniors and Caregivers.
+Besides being a paramedic and an EMS educator, Rod is a coauthor on a groundbreaking, multi-center study in healthcare education for the American Heart Association, conducted in California and Texas.

 Rod writes and speaks about first aid, disaster response and preparedness, and emergency medical services.
-He has responded to several wildfires and the two most devastating hurricanes in history, Katrina and Ike.
+He has responded to several wildfires and two of the most devastating hurricanes in history, Katrina and Ike.

 Rod regularly contributes to newspapers, magazines, websites and national EMS trade publications.
 He was a featured guest on CNN Radio and on "Fox News Live with Jamie Colby."